 Overall, The Secrets We Keep is quite a dramatic story, but to my surprise, it also has an element of mystery which was nice to see.
 Actress Noomi Rapace was great in this film and I truly felt for her character as she deals with both an upsetting past and a possible opportunity for revenge.
 Once viewers know the movie’s reveal, I’m saddened to say that it’s unlikely movie lovers will wish to re-visit this film.
 In the end, I found many ingredients of this film pleasing.

-The Secrets We Keep (2020) is Available on DVD from December 9th!
+The Secrets We Keep (2020) is Now Available on DVD!

 PODCASTS ARE NOW AVAILABLE ON APPLE ITUNES & SPOTIFY